Saturday, December 24, 2016

 What I wrote previously, "Don Jarvis, chair of Provo City's Sustainability Committee, addressed this issue in the Daily Herald.
 I believe that clean air is a serious quality-of-life issue here in Utah County.
 Requiring diesel vehicles to be tested for emission compliance, similar to how gasoline vehicles are tested, will have a meaningful impact on our air quality, and is not asking anything of our diesel drivers that we don't ask of our gasoline drivers.
 Provo City does not have the authority to require testing, but we can urge those who have the authority to require it."

-2. A discussion regarding the use of concept plans for general plan amendments and rezoning applications, in the context of the Development Review Process
+The Utah County Commission will hear the item next Tuesday, 29 November.
+I am hopeful that the testing will be reinstated. - A discussion regarding the use of concept plans for general plan amendments and rezoning applications, in the context of the Development Review Process

 Council Vice-Chair David Sewell moved to accept the first two steps common between the proposals—use of concept plan and rezone—then to review staff recommendations for a text amendment at a future date.
 Seconded by Council Member George Stewart.
 Approved 7:0.